What is a Veterinarian

-Geographically, veterinarians work anywhere where there are animals, however, different types of veterinarians and they all work in different environments.
-Majority of veterinarians work in veterinary services industry.
-These veterinarians work in private clinics where they cater mainly to small companion animals and livestocks.
+Geographically, veterinarians work anywhere where there are animals, however, different types of veterinarians work under various work settings.
+Mostly, vets work in privately or publicly owned animal clinics where they cater mainly to small companion animals and livestocks.
 Others find themselves working in educational institutions, research laboratories, medical laboratories, zoos, and wildlife parks.
 Some veterinarians may work with farm animals and must travel to farms and ranches.
 They spend most of their time working outdoors.
 Others may work in research laboratories or government agencies where they spend bulk of their time indoors.
 They are responsible for food safety and inspection spending most of their time in slaughterhouses and food-processing plants.

 Veterinarians are expected to work any time of the week including evenings and weekends.
 They work long hours; in fact, about 25% of veterinarians work more than 50 hours a week.
 This is typically seen among veterinarians who work in private clinics dealing with companion animals.
 Similar to physicians, veterinarians may be on call and will have to respond to emergency situations on their day off.